circlelychen/regioh/README.md

 regioh
 ==============================
-A email verification service.
+A email verification with linkedin id binding service.

 HowToRun
 ==============================

-  * Create .aws_auth, .linked and .twilio with your AWS key/secret, Linkedin key/secret.
+  * Create .aws_auth with your AWS key/secret.

 NeedToRun